Senior Data Scientist · PhD · Computational Biology

 AI is going to be part of everyday science.

 "Some of the most powerful tools in the history of biology are sitting in research papers and GitHub repos that most bench scientists have never heard of.
-Building the bridges to get them there, through upskilling and through teams where computational and experimental scientists actually learn from each other, is how I think we find the next generation of medicines."
+Building the bridges to get them there, through upskilling and through teams where computational and experimental scientists learn from each other, is how I think we find the next generation of medicines."

 AlphaFold transformed protein structure prediction in 2021 - making accurate structural models accessible for hundreds of millions of proteins where before it had required years of experimental work.
 AI-designed drugs are now reaching clinical trials.
 The industry is adapting, with pharma companies partnering with specialist AI firms and embedding AI infrastructure directly into their R&D pipelines.
 The pace of change is accelerating.